changeworld/azure-docs.pl-pl/articles/active-directory/manage-apps/application-proxy-add-on-premises-application.md

 ---
-title: Dodawanie lokalnego serwera proxy aplikacji lokalnej w usłudze Azure AD
+title: Tutorial - Add an on-premises app - Application Proxy in Azure AD
 description: Usługa Azure Active Directory (Azure AD) udostępnia usługę serwera proxy aplikacji, która umożliwia użytkownikom zalogowanym na konto usługi Azure AD dostęp do aplikacji lokalnych.
-W tym samouczku pokazano, jak przygotować środowisko do użytku z serwerem proxy aplikacji.
-Następnie używa Azure Portal, aby dodać aplikację lokalną do dzierżawy usługi Azure AD.
+This tutorial shows you how to prepare your environment for use with Application Proxy.
+Then, it uses the Azure portal to add an on-premises application to your Azure AD tenant.
 services: active-directory
 author: msmimart
 manager: CelesteDG